Feature

 • Later: Deferred.
 For things you want to come back to but not right now.

 On a kanban board, drag cards between columns to change state.
-On the tasks view, drag to a different tab.
+In the tasks view, use the checkbox or the state menu on each row.

 Assignment